RHAYA'S BALI GUIDE & RECOMMENDATIONS

 Walk around the rice patties (Use this dropped pin location)

-Tuesday and Saturday 10am-2pm Organic Market at Moksa
+Saturday 10am-2pm Organic Market at Moksa

 Waterfall visit - there are quite a few within 1 hour from Ubud